Public transport step by step

 On the side of each vehicle, apart from the line marking, there is also an information plate available listing the main streets along the route.

 After the vehicle has come to a halt passengers should open the door themselves, by pressing the button placed next to the door or on the door.
-Due to the prevailing coronavirus pandemic, the doors are opened by people driving the vehicle.

 Passengers wishing to board the vehicle should first give way to those leaving the vehicle.
 Boarding the vehicle after the signal is forbidden.